Fix this issue quickly

 - Turn off your printer.

-- In the Cortana search box, type Notepad and hit enter on your keyboard.
+- Open the search box, type Notepad and hit enter on your keyboard.

 - Copy the text below and paste in Notepad: